Defiants-org/decentr.net/_posts/2019-07-05-Deconomics.md

 So forget about putting money front and centre.
 We did: if you want true economic freedom and egalitarian wealth creation, focus on making sure you are your *own* exchange rate; from that point on, the global money markets (digital and fiat) work for *you* — to make your rent cheaper… grocery bills and school tuition fees more affordable… a litre of petrol the price of a pint of milk.

-In a causal NGI, it’s up to *you*.
+In a causal web 3.0, it’s up to *you*.

 We cannot stress enough: reread the above and ensure you apprehend that money (digital or fiat) figures nowhere into the fundamental principles of our deconomy because when a money-currency of any kind is introduced we’re on the slippery slope to centralisation and third-party control.